dragonpilee/Pi-and-Penguin/README.md

 ## 📜 **Overview**

 This project, **Pi and Penguin - Exhibition Automation**, was specially crafted for the NAAC accreditation visit.
 It demonstrates various Linux distributions and Raspberry Pi in an automated manner using a graphical interface.
-The project showcases the technical expertise and project management capabilities of the MSc CS (Data Analysis) batch, with a focus on automation, system integration, and real-time feedback.
+The project showcases the technical expertise and project management capabilities of the dev , with a focus on automation, system integration, and real-time feedback.

 ## 🎮 **Retro Gaming Console with Raspberry Pi 4**